-(i) when any person (or two or more persons acting in concert) acquires, whether by a series of transactions over a period of time or not, 30% or more of the voting rights of a company; and
+(i) when any person (or two or more persons acting in concert) acquires, whether by a series of transactions over a period of time or not, 30% or more of the voting rights of a company;

 (ii) when any person (or two or more persons acting in concert) holding not less than 30% and not more than 50% of the voting rights of a company, acquires additional voting rights that increase his or their holding of voting rights by more than 2% from the lowest percentage holding by that person (or the concert group) in the preceding 12 month period.
 This is commonly referred to as the ‘creeper’ provision.

 Except with the consent of the Executive, a Hong Kong mandatory offer under Rule 26 of the Hong Kong Takeovers Code must be made conditional only upon the Offeror having received acceptances in respect of voting rights which, together with voting rights acquired or agreed to be acquired before or during the offer, will result in the Offeror and any person acting in concert with it holding more than 50% of the voting rights (Rule 26.2).
-However, where the Offeror holds more than 50% of the voting rights before the offer is made, an offer made under this Rule must normally be unconditional.
+However, where the Offeror (and the persons acting in concert with the Offeror) holds more than 50% of the voting rights before the offer is made, an offer made under this Rule must normally be unconditional.
 In particular, a Hong Kong mandatory offer may not be made conditional upon the passing of shareholders’ resolutions of the Offeror.
 Only in exceptional circumstances would the Executive allow other conditions, in addition to the acceptance condition, to be imposed on a Hong Kong mandatory offer.